David Rhys-Jones: Personal life

 Rhys-Jones married his second wife Cheri Donnelly in Queensland in 2001.
-They have a son together, Cooper, who has Prader-Willi Syndrome, and a daughter, Madison.
-Additionally, Rhys-Jones has three children from his first marriage: Sharna, Molly, and Dakota.
+They have a son and a daughter together.
+Additionally, Rhys-Jones has three children from his first marriage.
 Rhys-Jones and wife Cheri took over the Canada Hotel on Melbourne's Swanston Street, in 2002, renaming it the Plough and Harrow Hotel.
 That year, Rhys-Jones joined a reality show on Channel 7, called The Club, and he was chosen by audience votes to coach a new Australian rules football team in the Western Region Football League.
 The team was named the Kensington Hill Hammerheads, which Rhys-Jones coached to a premiership in its first (and only) year.
 Rhys-Jones lives in Melbourne.